-- When sleeping, use a mosquito net so they will not be able to bite you.
+Use a mosquito net.
+This will make it so mosquitoes will not be able to bite you while you're sleeping.
 When inside the house, mosquitoes frequently target your bedroom.

-- Install tight-fitting windows and put a screen on it.
+Install tight-fitting windows and put screens on them.
 With a screen, you can freely open your windows as you wish.
 If you do not have screens, make sure your windows are closed at all times.
-Doors should not be left open too.
+Doors should not be left open either.

 Apply mosquito repellents.
 Apply these on your skin.
 You can buy these at the store, or you can make some yourself.
 The internet is a treasure trove of DIY insecticides.

 Make use of your electric fan.
 Mosquitoes do not like it when their flight patterns are disturbed.
 Mosquitoes cannot handle wind speeds of up to two miles per hour.
 They are just too thin and too small for it.